Free Spirit

 Travelling as a solo female doesn’t mean you can’t do long-haul destinations.
 Why not join a group of women heading to the Maldives?
 The trip is organised by two women who love the Maldives enough to make it their job.
 With 16 activities included, from paddleboarding to snorkelling, there is something for everyone.

-You will also be added to a group chat before you go, so you can get to know the rest of your group.
-This is an ideal chance to speak to people before you are ‘thrown in the deep end’.
+Before you go, you’ll also be added to a group chat so you can get to know the rest of your group, providing an ideal opportunity to chat before you’re thrown in at the deep end’.
 The company also offer tips on what to pack, the choice to have your own room and an option to extend your stay.
 If you always wanted to visit the diverse marine life in the Maldives, don’t let travelling solo stop you.

 A solo female traveller enjoying the sun in the Maldives